BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: BMG-Q: Effective, Scalable, and Robust Ride-Pooling Order Dispatch Framework

 \subsection{Dynamic ILP via Posterior Score Function}

 In existing literature, the ILP for the bipartite matching process typically relies on $Q(s,a,\theta)$, such as (\ref{eq:ILP}) in Section II.
-However, this approach encounters two issues: (1) it lacks an exploration mechanism in the bipartite matching process, which restricts the exploration of the vehicle agents' state space; (2) matching based solely on $Q(s,a,\theta)$ is prone to bias due to variability in the estimates, which can affect the decision-making process.
-These will potentially lead to suboptimal solutions.
+However, this approach encounters two issues: (1) it lacks an exploration mechanism in the bipartite matching process, which restricts the exploration of the vehicle agents' state space; (2) matching based solely on $Q(s,a,\theta)$ is prone to bias due to variability in the estimates, which can affect the decision-making process. \blue{These are particularly crucial in the case of ride-pooling vehicle dispatch, where ride-pooling requires agents now need to track detailed origin-destination (O-D) pairs and precise time detour information for each passenger in their states and thus have much larger state space compared with previous ride-sourcing setting.
+Therefore, sticking to conventional value function settings as in \cite{feng2022coordinating} will potentially lead to suboptimal solutions.}

-To deal with the above two issues, we propose posterior score function to better integrate the value function of GATDDQN with ILP.
-The formulation of our posterior score function $S(s_{n,t}, g_{n,t}, a_{n,t})$ is given in Equation (\ref{eq:Posterior Score Function}) below, {with its visualization shown in Figure~\ref{fig:Dynamic ILP}.} To effectively balance exploration and exploitation, we implement an $\epsilon$-greedy strategy and introduce a term $S_{\text{explore}}$ during the exploration phase.
+To deal with the above two issues and consider the importance of accurate value function~\cite{wei2022calibration}, here we propose posterior score function to better integrate the value function of GATDDQN with ILP.
+The formulation of our posterior score function $S(s_{n,t}, g_{n,t}, a_{n,t})$ is given in Equation (\ref{eq:Posterior Score Function}) below, with its visualization shown in Figure~\ref{fig:Dynamic ILP}.
+To effectively balance exploration and exploitation, we implement an $\epsilon$-greedy strategy and introduce a term $S_{\text{explore}}$ during the exploration phase.
 This term represents the upper bound of the Q-value, $S(s_{n,t}, g_{n,t}, a_{n,t})$, which is set to a significantly high value (e.g., 100,000) to encourage exploration in exploration stage:

 In the exploitation stage, to mitigate variance, we adjust the Q-value by subtracting a bias term $b(s_{n,t}, g_{n,t})$, which remains unaffected by the actions of the agents.
 This term can either be a constant or the state's value function, $V(s_{n,t}, g_{n,t})$.
 Employing $V(s_{n,t}, g_{n,t})$ gives rise to the advantage function $A(s_{n,t}, g_{n,t}, a_{n,t}) = Q(s_{n,t}, g_{n,t}, a_{n,t}) - V(s_{n,t}, g_{n,t})$.
 In this context, the advantage function $A(s_{n,t}, g_{n,t}, z)$ signifies the relative benefit of assigning agent $n$ to pick up a particular order $z$, hence quantifying the importance of the assignment.
 Replaced with our score function, the novel dynamic ILP formulation can be written in Equation (\ref{eq:Dynamic ILP}) below: